Wade Miller (Canadian football): Winnipeg Blue Bombers

-Valour FC Inc.
+Valour FC

-On June 6, 2018, the Canadian Premier League (CPL) announced the founding of a professional soccer team in Winnipeg named Valour FC, with Miller as President & CEO.
+On June 6, 2018, the Canadian Premier League (CPL) announced the founding of a professional soccer team in Winnipeg named Valour FC, with Miller as president and CEO.

+Valour FC suspended operations following the 2025 CPL season.
+While Miller explained that not enough fans were attending games to justify continued investment by the Winnipeg Football Club, others, including former Valour coach Rob Gale, contended that the team had been mismanaged, citing limited investment, staffing, and community engagement.

 Triple B Stadium Inc.

-Triple B Stadium Inc. is a non-share corporation which owns Princess Auto Stadium, where the Blue Bombers and Valour FC play in Winnipeg.
+Triple B Stadium Inc. is a non-share corporation which owns Princess Auto Stadium, where the Blue Bombers (and previously Valour FC) play in Winnipeg.
 Originally, Triple B Stadium Inc. was owned by a consortium of the City of Winnipeg, the Province of Manitoba, the Winnipeg Football Club and the University of Manitoba.
 During Miller's tenure, effective October 21, 2021, the WFC will manage and operate the stadium in exchange for primary access to the facilities.
 In 2022, WFC became the sole member of Triple B and has the ability to elect Triple B’s Directors.

 Personal

 Miller was born and raised in Winnipeg, Manitoba.
 He attended Sturgeon Creek High School in Winnipeg.
 His father, Allen, played linebacker for the Blue Bombers during the 1960s after a short stint with the Washington Redskins in the National Football League.
 His son Branson Miller signed with the University of Guelph Gryphons in 2024.
 His brother, Ritchie, works as an umpire for the CFL.

 Away from football, Miller has worked as an employment recruiter and motivational speaker.
 In 2002, he co-founded Pinnacle Staffing, an employment agency which specializes in executive and management recruitment.
 He is also involved in numerous other business ventures, including multiple Booster Juice franchises, and is an active member of the Blue Bombers Alumni Association.
 The Globe and Mail named Miller as one of Canada's Top 40 under-40 in 2007.